fox-squirrels-2013/phase-2-guide/boots/mknight.md

 ********** Coders Mindset * Testing and TDD * Debugging * Ruby Webapps * ActiveRecord * HTML and CSS **********

+20131112: 6/10, 7/10, 5/10, 5/10, 1/10

+I'm pretty good at selecting CSS from the DOM but have never written any or done animation.
+I need more practice on everything, especially Javascript, Ajax, Active Record Associations amd Ruby Webapps.

 20131031: 3/10, 3/10, 3/10, 4/10, 3/10, 1/10

 Aha!
 The BCrypt password method replaces the active record attribute password in code which is used to compare the